 Washington, D.C.
-20549 - , Form 10-K x ANNUAL REPORT PURSOOF 1934 UANT TO SECTION 13 OR 15(d) OF THE SECURITIE S EXCHANGE ACT For the fiscal year ended M arch 31, 2016 - URSUANT TO SECTION 13 OR 15(d) OF THE SECUR TIES EXCHANGE ACT OF 1934 Commission File Number: 001-34632 Cryoport osience Logistics, CERTAINTY.
-CRYOPORT, INC. (Exact Name of Registrant as Specified in its Charter) Nevada (State or other jurisdiction of incorporation or organization) 88-0313393 (I.R.S.
-Employer Identification No.) 17305 Daimler St. Irvine, CA 92614 (Address of principal executive offices) (949) 470-2300 (Registrant's telephone number, including area code) Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Common Stock, \$0.001 par value Name of Each Exchange on Which Registered NASDAO Common stock, 50.001 pai value Securities registered pursuant to Section 12(g) of the Act: Common Stock, \$0.001 Warrants to Purchase Common Stock машау Indicate by check mark if the regist trant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes "No x Indicate by check mark if the regist trant is not required to file reports pursuant to Section 13 or S ection 15(d) of the Act.
-Yes "No x e registrant (1) has filed all reports required to be filed by Se ing requirements for the past 90 days.
-Yes x No " ction 13 or 15(d) of the Securities Exchange Act of 1934 during the pre ceding 12 months (or for such shorter period that the registrant wa s required to file such report e registrant has submitted electronically and posted on its cohorter period that the registrant was required to submit and po propriate Web site, if any, every Interactive Data File required to be substruct files).
-Yes $x - No$ mitted and posted pursuant to Rule 405 of Regulation S-T (§ 229.
-405 of this chapter) during Indicate by check mark if disclosu Part III of this Form 10-K or any ar -K is not contained herein, and will not be contained, to the best of re gistrant's knowledge, in definitive proxy or information statement ts incorporated by reference Indicate by check mark whether the the Exchange Act.
-(Check one): e registrant is a large accelerated filer, an accelerated filer, a r non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reported ing company" in Rule 12b-2 Large accelerated filer - Accelerated filer - Non-accelerated filer " (Do not check if a smaller reporting or ompany) Smaller reporting company x

-DOCUMENTS INCORPORATED BY REFERENCE
+20549

+Form 10-K

+- ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 - TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from April 1, 2016 to December 31, 2016

+Commission File Number: 001-34632

+CRYOPORT, INC.

+(Exact Name of Registrant as Specified in its Charter)

+Nevada (State or other jurisdiction of incorporation or organization)

+88-0313393 (I.R.S.
+Employer Identification No.)

+Smaller reporting company

+17305 Daimler St. Irvine, CA 92614 (Address of principal executive offices)

+(949) 470-2300 (Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of Each Class Name of Each Exchange on Which Registered Common Stock, \$0.001 par value The NASDAQ Stock Market LLC Warrants to purchase Common Stock The NASDAQ Stock Market LLC

+Securities registered pursuant to Section 12(g) of the Act:

+Warrants to Purchase Common Stock

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes "No x

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes "No x

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes x No

+Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 229.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes x No

+Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one):

+Large accelerated filer Accelerated filer

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes $^-$ No x
+" (Do not check if a smaller reporting company) Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes "No x